Theory and Design of PL (CS 538)

 &too_short

-} // too_short goes out of scope, is dropped here
+} // too_short goes out of scope, is dropped heretoo_short is dropped

 fn bad_foo<'a> () -> &'a String {